 How does a small engine governor work?

 When powering a lawn mower, engine load can be affected by hills or height of grass.
-For a tiller engine, load may depend on depth of the tines while a chipper’s load may be affected by the thickness of branches.
+For a tiller engine, load may depend on depth of the tines where as a chipper’s load may be affected by the thickness of branches.

 Without a governor, you would need to adjust the throttle manually each time your lawn mower ran across a dense patch of grass or the engine will stall.
 A governor does the job for you by detecting changes in the load and adjusting the throttle to compensate.

 Your small engine contains either a mechanical governor, pneumatic governor or an electronic governor.
 The main difference between the three are how they detect speed.

 A mechanical governor uses flyweights to create a force based off of crankshaft speed which is balanced by the force of the governor spring.
 The top engine speed is varied by increasing the spring force to run faster or decreasing the force to run slower.
 The governor spring wants to open the throttle and the governor tries to close the throttle.
 The interaction of the governor spring and mechanical governor holds the throttle at the desired engine rpms based upon a force balance and the load / operating conditions.

 The speed-sensing device on a pneumatic governor is a movable air vane, made of metal or plastic.
 This small engine part registers the change in air pressure around the spinning flywheel.